 Create a Certificate resource as described in the

-documentation.
-Use the following example as a reference:apiVersion: cert-manager.io/v1 kind: Certificate metadata: name: example-com # Certificate name. namespace: default spec: secretName: example-com-tls # Name of the Secret that will store the private key and the certificate. issuerRef: kind: ClusterIssuer # Certificate issuer details. name: letsencrypt commonName: example.com # Certificate main domain. dnsNames: # Optional additional certificate domains (at least one DNS name or IP address). - www.example.com - admin.example.com
+cert-managerdocumentation.
+Use the following example as a reference:apiVersion: cert-manager.io/v1 kind: Certificate metadata: name: example-com # Certificate name. namespace: default spec: secretName: example-com-tls # Name of the Secret that will store the private key and the certificate. issuerRef: kind: ClusterIssuer # Certificate issuer details. name: letsencrypt commonName: example.com # Certificate main domain. dnsNames: # Optional additional certificate domains (at least one DNS name or IP address). - www.example.com - admin.example.com - The

-module will automatically create a temporary Ingress resource for the challenge.
+cert-managermodule will automatically create a temporary Ingress resource for the challenge.
 This temporary Ingress will not affect your existing Ingress configuration. - Once validated, the issued certificate will be stored in the Secret specified in the

-error during certificate issuance, check the DNS records for the domain.
+If you see a CAA record does not match issuer error during certificate issuance, check the DNS records for the domain.

 For mode details on CAA records, refer to Let’s Encrypt documentation.